Ira Hayes: Post World War II

 Hayes attempted to lead a normal civilian life after the war.
 "I kept getting hundreds of letters.
 And people would drive through the reservation, walk up to me and ask, 'Are you the Indian who raised the flag on Iwo Jima?'"

 Although Hayes rarely spoke about the flag raising, he talked more generally about his service in the Marine Corps with great pride.

 Hayes seemed to be disturbed that Harlon Block was still being misrepresented publicly as "Hank" Hansen.
-In May 1946, Hayes walked and hitchhiked 1,300 miles from the Gila River Indian Community in Arizona to Edward Frederick Block, Sr.'s farm in Weslaco, Texas, to reveal the truth to Block's parents about their son Harlon being in Rosenthal's flag raising photograph.
+In May 1946, Hayes walked and hitchhiked 1,300 miles from the Gila River Indian Community in Arizona to the farm of Edward Frederick Block, Sr., in Weslaco, Texas, to reveal the truth to Block's parents about their son Harlon being in Rosenthal's flag raising photograph.
 He was instrumental in having the mistaken second flag-raiser controversy resolved by the Marine Corps in January 1947.
 Block's family, especially his mother, was grateful to Hayes.
 She said that she had known from the time she first saw the famous picture in the newspaper that it was her son in the photo.
 Mrs. Block wrote Hayes about her son and he wrote her back in July 1946.
 She then contacted Texas Congressman Milton West about Hayes' letter which started a Marine Corps investigation in December.

 John "Jack" Thurman, who appears at the far left of Rosenthal's "Gung Ho" photograph (below, right) recounted a story of his friendship with Ira who was at the far left of the photo next to Jack.
 Jack recounted at a breakfast meeting that, sometime after the war, Ira hitchhiked across the country to visit him at his home farm in Mitchell, South Dakota.
 Ira arrived while Jack was away from the farm and Jack's mother would not allow Ira to wait at the house and made him wait at the end of the driveway by the road.
 Jack noted his mother "did not like Indians".
 Once all was explained when Jack got home, Ira was welcomed into the house.
 Jack remained friends with Ira until his death.